Botanical Name: Paphiopedilum orchids species and hybrids

 Water: Keep mix evenly moist at all times.
 Paphs prefer more moisture than epiphytic orchids.
 And if you keep your orchid under grow lights, it'll need watering more often.
 Just don't overdo it.
 Too-frequent watering can cause root rot.

 Humidity: Requires moist air -- preferably 50-60% relative humidity.
 Set pot on a tray of wet pebbles and mist leaves daily with room-temperature water.
 Or use a room humidifier.

 Temperature: 60-65°F/16-18°C nights and 75-80°F/24-27°C days.
 To ensure blooming, give your orchid slightly cooler nighttime temperatures.
 A 15° difference will do.

 Soil: Orchid potting mix or 2 parts fine-grade fir bark: 1 part perlite or sand: 1 part sphagnum moss.

-Fertilizer: Feed with an organic orchid fertilizer, or fish emulsion, or a balanced house plant fertilizer diluted by half, twice a month during the growing season.
+Fertilizer: Feed with an organic orchid fertilizer, or fish emulsion, twice a month during the growing season.

 Propagation: Division.
 Pull or cut the fans of the leaves apart into clumps of at least 2-3 growths.